skyflowapi/skyflow-android/README.md

 - Add properties gpr.usr=GITHUB_USER_NAME and gpr.key=PERSONAL_ACCESS_TOKEN
 - Replace GITHUB_USER_NAME with personal / organisation Github user NAME and PERSONAL_ACCESS_TOKEN with the token generated in #Step 1

-Alternatively you can also add the GPR_USER and GPR_API_KEY values to your environment variables on you local machine or build server to avoid creating a github properties file
+Alternatively you can also add the GPR_USER_NAME and GPR_PAT values to your environment variables on you local machine or build server to avoid creating a github properties file

 ## Step 3: Adding the dependency to the project

 ### Using gradle

-- Add the JitPack repository to your root project build.gradle file
+- Add the Github package registry to your root project build.gradle file

   ```java
   def githubProperties = new Properties() githubProperties.load(new FileInputStream(rootProject.file(“github.properties”)))